pokemzok/parkandrest-kotlin/README.md

 # parkandrest-kotlin
 Backend application made in spring-boot 2 and kotlin for educational purposes.
 All application features description is available in client application [parkandrest-ui](https://github.com/pokemzok/parkandrest-ui#application-features).
-Currently fully tested with windows 10.
+Application is fully tested on windows 10.
 Application consists of three microservices:
 * Parkingmanagement - handles all parking related activities
 * Security - handles users management and Oauth 2.0 authorization.
 * Timemanagement - handles time manipulation (should be deployed only for development or testing purposes).